Located in Perth, Western Australia.

 Key takeaway: TA is the most widely accepted measure of honey’s medicinal potential, ensuring buyers receive products with scientifically verified antimicrobial strength.

-Western Australian Active Honey (Jarrah, Marri, and Blackbutt)
+Western Australian Active Honey (Jarrah, Marri, Blackbutt)

-• Measured by Total Activity (TA) – A combination of Peroxide Activity (PA) and Non-Peroxide Activity (NPA).
+• Measured by Total Activity (TA) – a combination of Peroxide Activity (PA) and Non-Peroxide Activity (NPA).

 3. How Buyers Can Use These Insights to Make Better Decisions

 For importers, retailers, and brands looking to source medicinal honey, relying on marketing claims is a high-risk approach.
-Instead, businesses should focus on third-party test results, transparent grading systems, and scientifically validated methodologies.Here’s how to apply this knowledge when sourcing honey:
+Instead, businesses should focus on third-party test results, transparent grading systems, and scientifically validated methodologies.
+Here’s how to apply this knowledge when sourcing honey:

 1. Always Verify Total Activity (TA) Levels